 Chiamaka spoke suddenly from behind them, “We’re headed to Vlatgrad.
 It’s a nearby village.
 They do speak Common, so I’m sure they’ll be able to point you in whatever direction you’re looking for.”

 Louise glanced past Atienna, stared at Chiamaka, and then brightened.
 “Are you sure?
 Would you be so kind?”

 “Accompanying us would make both of our journeys more bearable, don’t you think?”
 Atienna offered.

 They continued their trek onwards, their group having increased from four to five.
-The snow that had been sprinkling down lightly from the sky at the beginning of the day began to pelt harder as they continued further.
-The white coldness crept upon them slowly and soon they were consumed by the flurry.
-The howling winds and whips of icey hail and snow that burst out from nowhere made it impossible for Atienna to see more than a meter in front of her face.
+The snow that had been sprinkling down lightly from the sky at the beginning of the day had begun to pelt down harder.
+The white coldness had crept upon them slowly and soon they were consumed by the flurry.
+The howling winds and whips of icy hail and snow that burst out from nowhere made it impossible for Atienna to see more than a meter in front of her face.

 “I see something!”
 Sefu shouted after what had seemed like an eternity.
 “It looks like a cave!
 We could take refuge!”

 “I’ve never been in a cave before!”
 Louise exclaimed.